Skip to main content

 For this study, 16 HCPs (10 primary care practitioners and 6 dermatologists) were included.
 Among them, 12 completed the entire process, while the remaining 4 reviewed a partial number of images, specifically 28, 15, 9, and 1 respectively.

-Results for HCPs (both dermatologists and PCPs):
+Results for HCPs (both dermatologists and PCPs)

-• Diagnostic Accuracy: Increased by 20.70% in the Top-1 diagnostic accuracy in multiple skin conditions.
-Rising from 68.08% to 88.78% (95% CI: 86-90).
+• Diagnostic Accuracy: Increased by 20.70 percentage points (Top-1 diagnostic accuracy on the curated image set), rising from 68.08% to 88.78% (95% CI: 86-90).

-• Diagnostic Sensitivity: Increased by 28.03% in the Top-1 diagnostic sensitivity of multiple skin conditions.
-Rising from 52.61% to 80.64% (95% CI: 75-85).
+• Diagnostic Sensitivity: Increased by 28.03 percentage points (Top-1 diagnostic sensitivity on the curated image set), rising from 52.61% to 80.64% (95% CI: 75-85).

-• Diagnostic Specificity: Increased by 30.39% in the Top-1 diagnostic specificity of multiple skin conditions.
-Rising from 56.45% to 86.84% (95% CI: 85-88).
+• Diagnostic Specificity: Increased by 30.39 percentage points (Top-1 diagnostic specificity on the curated image set), rising from 56.45% to 86.84% (95% CI: 85-88).

-Results for PCPs:
+Results for PCPs

-• Diagnostic Accuracy: Increased by 27.00% in the Top-1 diagnostic accuracy in multiple skin conditions.
-Rising from 62.90% to 89.92% (95% CI: 87-91).
+• Diagnostic Accuracy: Increased by 27.00 percentage points (Top-1 diagnostic accuracy on the curated image set), rising from 62.90% to 89.92% (95% CI: 87-91).

-• Diagnostic Sensitivity: Increased by 24.95% in the Top-1 diagnostic sensitivity of multiple skin conditions.
-Rising from 51.58% to 76.53% (95% CI: 70-83).
+• Diagnostic Sensitivity: Increased by 24.95 percentage points (Top-1 diagnostic sensitivity on the curated image set), rising from 51.58% to 76.53% (95% CI: 70-83).

-• Diagnostic Specificity: Increased by 29.80% in the Top-1 diagnostic specificity of multiple skin conditions.
-Rising from 54.35% to 84.15% (95% CI: 82-86).
+• Diagnostic Specificity: Increased by 29.80 percentage points (Top-1 diagnostic specificity on the curated image set), rising from 54.35% to 84.15% (95% CI: 82-86).

-Results for Dermatologists:
+Results for Dermatologists

-• Diagnostic Accuracy: Increased by 10.50% in the Top-1 diagnostic accuracy in multiple skin conditions.
-Rising from 76.47% to 86.93% (95% CI: 85-89).
+• Diagnostic Accuracy: Increased by 10.50 percentage points (Top-1 diagnostic accuracy on the curated image set), rising from 76.47% to 86.93% (95% CI: 85-89).

-• Diagnostic Sensitivity: Increased by 14.70% in the Top-1 diagnostic sensitivity of multiple skin conditions.
-Rising from 70.38% to 85.08% (95% CI: 75-92).
+• Diagnostic Sensitivity: Increased by 14.70 percentage points (Top-1 diagnostic sensitivity on the curated image set), rising from 70.38% to 85.08% (95% CI: 75-92).

-• Diagnostic Specificity: Increased by 8.37% in the Top-1 diagnostic specificity of multiple skin conditions.
-Rising from 82.35% to 90.72% (95% CI: 88-93).
+• Diagnostic Specificity: Increased by 8.37 percentage points (Top-1 diagnostic specificity on the curated image set), rising from 82.35% to 90.72% (95% CI: 88-93).

 Conclusions